NOC-OI/python-advanced-esces/_episodes/09-dask.md

 {: .language-python}

+### JASMIN Dask Dashboard

+If you display the contents of the `client` or `cluster` variable then you will be given an address beginning https://dask-gateway.jasmin.ac.uk that will take you to a Dask dashboard for your cluster.
+Unfortunately this server is only accessible within the JASMIN network, to access it you will have to use a web browser running inside an
+[NoMachine](https://help.jasmin.ac.uk/docs/interactive-computing/graphical-linux-desktop-access-using-nx/) session or port forward via the JASMIN login server.

 > ## Challenge
 > Setup Dask a Dask cluster on JASMIN.
 Load the GIS temperature anomaly dataset with Xarray and run the correction algorithm on it.
 > Time how long the compute operation takes by using the %%time magic.